urilivshits/pageinference/README.md

 ## 🎮 How to Use

-### Basic Chat
+### Basic Usage
-1. Click the extension icon to open the popup
+1. Click the extension icon
-2. Type your question in the chat box
+2. Type your question
-3. Hit Enter or click the send button
-4. Enjoy intelligent responses with page context
+3. Hit Enter and enjoy intelligent responses with page context

-### Power User Moves
+### Power Moves
-- **Quick Re-run**: Press `Ctrl+Shift+Y` to instantly re-execute your last query on any page
-- **Ctrl+Click Magic**: Hold Ctrl while clicking the extension icon for different behavior (configurable via the profile icon)
-- **Domain Focus**: Use the sidebar search and domain filter to find relevant conversations
-- **Theme Switching**: Dark mode available via the profile icon settings because your eyes deserve better

-### Choosing the Right Model
-Switch between AI models based on what you're trying to accomplish:
-- **Most daily tasks**: Stick with GPT-4.1 nano (the default) - it's the newest, fastest, and most cost-effective model with a massive 1M token context window, perfect for analyzing page content
-- **Research requiring current information**: Switch to GPT-4.1 when you need real-time web search capabilities alongside advanced reasoning for complex problems
-- **Model switching**: Change models anytime via Iuliia's profile icon in the top right
+- **Model Switching**: Change between nano/full GPT-4.1 via the profile icon

-## ⚙️ Settings & Configuration

-### Behavior Settings
-- **Repeat Message Trigger**: Configure how the extension responds to clicks
-- **Model Selection**: Choose your preferred AI model
-- **Temperature Control**: Adjust response creativity (0.0 = robotic, 1.0 = artistic)

-### Appearance
-- **Theme Selection**: Light, Dark, or System preference
-- **Always Delightful**: The flower animation is non-negotiable (it brings joy)

-### Content & Privacy
-- **Page Content Analysis**: Always enabled – the AI automatically reads your current page for better context
-- **Web Search**: Available with GPT-4.1 model for real-time information; disabled on GPT-4.1 nano to keep it fast and focused on page content
-- **Local Storage Only**: Your data stays on your machine
+- **Repeat Questions**: Use Ctrl+click behavior (configurable in settings)
+- **Domain Focus**: Filter chats to show only current website conversations
+- **Theme Toggle**: Switch between light/dark modes

 ## 🛡️ Privacy & Security

-- **Local API Key Storage**: Your OpenAI API key is stored in your browser's local storage
+- **Local Storage Only**: Your API key and conversations stay in your browser
-- **No Data Collection**: We don't collect, store, or transmit your conversations - everything stays local except OpenAI API calls
+- **No Data Collection**: Everything stays local except direct OpenAI API calls
-- **Automatic Page Reading**: The AI reads your current page content to provide better assistance
-- **Open Source**: All code is visible and auditable (because transparency matters)
+- **Open Source**: All code is visible and auditable
+- **Page Reading**: AI automatically reads current page content for better assistance

 ## 🐛 Known Quirks

-- The flower animation is non-negotiable (feature, not bug)
+- The flower animation is non-negotiable (feature, not bug); it brings joy
 - Sometimes the AI gets a little too excited about page content
 - Ctrl+click behavior requires JavaScript to be enabled (shocking, we know)
 - The extension popup has a fixed size because responsive design is for websites

 ## 🤝 Contributing

 Found a bug?
 Want to add a feature?
-Have strong opinions about the flower animation?
-We're all ears:
+Have strong opinions about flowers?
+I'm all ears:

 1. Fork the repository
 2. Create a feature branch